Menu

 • Will Horizon Power be offering an alternative tariff to support EV users?

-As part of the pilot, making sure that the products and services that Horizon Power offers meet the changing needs of the community around EVs is something we’ll be looking at.
+As part of the EV Orchestration Trial, making sure that the products and services that Horizon Power offers meet the changing needs of the community around EVs is something we’ll be looking at.
 So... watch this space!

 • Can I be subsidised for purchasing an EV in Western Australia?

-This rebate forms part of their ‘Clean Energy Car Fund’, designed to assist Western Australians to transition away from petrol-fuelled vehicles.
+The Zero Emission Vehicle Rebate Scheme forms part of the State Goverment ‘Clean Energy Car Fund’, designed to assist Western Australians to transition away from petrol-fuelled vehicles.

 Find out more about the rebate here.